rogerhu/compsci_guides/Add-Two-Numbers-II.md

 3) After recusive call, if there is carry over value, set as head node
 4) Return the head node
 ```

+**⚠️ Common Mistakes**

+- Which of the above would provide us with an optimal solution?
+    - First of all, the only way to add the numbers without reversing the linked list is to progress through the linked list recurively to use the memory stack as our reverse.
+    - We will also need to go with multiple passes.
+Once we know the length of the linked list, we can adding digits that are in the same position.
+For example 456 + 23, we can skip 4 and add 56 and 23.

 ## 4: I-mplement

 > **Implement** the code to solve the algorithm.